-Laboratory courses in forensics, theatre, and broadcasting are offered for credit through satisfactory participation, but no more than a total of three semester hours may be applied toward a major or a minor in Communication or Theatre.
+Laboratory courses in theatre are offered for credit through satisfactory participation, but no more than a total of three semester hours may be applied toward a minor in Theatre.
 Credit above three hours may be used to satisfy elective requirements in any degree program.
-Dates for registration are the same as for other university courses.

-137-438.
+137-138/237-238/337-338/437-438.
 Theatre Laboratory.
 Credit 1 or 2 hours each.
 Credit will be earned by successful completion of significant work as determined by the instructor of record.